Pastor Esbjorn’s Singing School: Notes for a workshop, on the 155th anniversary of the Augustana Lutheran Synod, Andover, Illinois, April 25, 2015

 These hymns are printed in different keys in Dillner and the koralbok.
 Since the siffernoter reflect degrees of the scale rather than pitch, the intervals remain the same in different keys.
-Swedish psalmodikons (unlike the Norwegian models more familiar in this country) were retuned to change keys, and this feature made it easy to transpose from one key to another simply by retuning the melody string – I suspect pastors of small, rural churches made considerable use of it.
+Swedish psalmodikons (unlike the Norwegian models more familiar in this country) were retuned in order to change keys, and this feature made it easy to transpose from one key to another simply by retuning the melody string – I suspect pastors of small, rural churches made considerable use of it.
 My psalmodikon is tuned to C, and I will be playing our hymns without retuning – in effect transposing them to C.

 Margaretta Warner-Douglas, 1899, quoted in Lilly Setterdahl, A Pioneer Lutheran Ministry: L.P.
 Esbjorn and his Family in Andover, Illinois (Andover: Jenny Lind Chapel Fund, 1986), p.
 32.

 Quoted in G. Everett Arden, The School of the Prophets: The Background and History of Augustana Theological Seminary, 1860-1960 (Rock Island: Augustana Theological Seminary, 1960), p.
 88.

 See especially Oscar N. Olson, The Augustana Lutheran Church in America, Pioneer Period, 1840-1860 (Rock Island: Augustana Book Concern, 1950), pp. 361-70.

 Jubel-Album med en Kort Historik, Utgivet af Svenska Evangelisk Lutherska Församlingen, St. Paul, Minn., med Anledning af dess Femtioårsjubileum den 9-11 December, 1904.
 Google eBooks.